The Crowdestate Platform

 So far, I gained 43.08 Euros on the platform, with an expected future yield of 13.73%, which perfectly makes sense as I invested in projects that yield around 14%.
 Note that I didn't have any defaults so far on the platform, and only one project was slightly late in one payment, but they paid the full amount a few days after the due date.
 Crowdestate also provides other quite nice graphs to show you the current state of your portfolio, for example, the evolution of your portfolio value over time:

 You can see that after the initial investment of 200 Euros, I added money two additional times on Crowdestate, as I was really satisfied with the platform & with my early results.

-Update May 2019: It's now been over 9 months that I invested on the platform, so let's have a look at the current situation of my portfolio.
+Update November 2019: It's now been over a year that I invested on the platform, so let's have a look at the current situation of my portfolio.
 I didn't add additional funds on the platform (as I wanted to diversify on other platforms), and just let it grow by itself with the auto-invest functions.
 Here is the current total of my portfolio:

 So far, I still didn't have any defaults in the project I invested in.
 As I mentioned earlier, a lot of the projects on the platform are long-term, therefore I only expect most of the gains coming about 12 to 18 months after my first investments.
 However, it's interesting to see how did the projects that already ended since I invested in them:

-Even if the returns were a bit lower than expected, I still got a very nice 13.49% return on those investments - which is great compared to other platforms.
+Some of the returns were a bit lower than expected, but so far on average I still got a yield around 14% - which is better than other similar platforms.
 So I can say that so far, I am still very satisfied with Crowdestate.